How does a reflective roof coating make a roof “cool?”

 - Reduced installation risks

 - Minimal disruption to the occupants, operations during application, construction process, saving money in areas other than the roofing materials and application itself

 - A more desirable and comfortable work environment inside the building

 - Opportunity for energy credits, tax savings, rebates

 *Coatings are considered “restoration” and not a new roof system installation.
 Therefore they may usually be expensed in the fiscal year during which they are applied instead of amortizing the cost over the life of the roof (as in a new membrane installation).
 This can be a huge tax benefit to some building owners.
 Check with your CPA or CFO to properly apply this information to your own roof situation.

 Is a special contractor required to install a reflective roof coating?

-An experienced roofing contractor should apply the reflective roof coating.
-Although the coating may look like ordinary architectural coating, successful application and long-term performance requires proper preparation, repair of leaks or damaged areas, and ultimately proper selection of the correct primer and coating system.
+A qualified roofing contractor should apply the reflective roof coating.
+Although the coating may look like ordinary architectural coating, successful application and long-term performance requires proper preparation, repair of leaks or damaged areas and ultimately proper selection of the correct primer and coating system.